-If you still have pension entitlements with APS as a former participant, there is also a widow(er)’s pension for your marriage partner and an orphan’s pension for your possible under-age children.
+If you still have pension entitlements with APS as a former participant, there is also a widow(er)’s pension for your spouse and an orphan’s pension for your possible under-age children.

 The widow(er)’s pension is a benefit for your husband/wife after your death.
-The marriage must be concluded before you reached the age of 62.
+The marriage must be concluded before you reached the age of 65.
 If you cohabitated without being married, there is no widow(er)’s pension for your partner.
-Your partner receives the widow(er)’s pension from the moment of your death until his or her death.
+Your spouse receives the widow(er)’s pension from the moment of your death until his or her death.

 Click here for more information about the widow(er)’s pension.

 The orphan’s pension is a benefit for your children if you pass away.
 The orphan’s pension is paid to children up to the age of 18 or 27 if they are still studying or are unable to provide for themselves due to illness or disability.

 Click here for more information about the orphan’s pension.